2022-2023 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

 - Plan for dissemination of results

-- Inclusion of partners in the reporting of study findings
+- Inclusion of partners in the reporting of findings

-Small grant awardees are expected to publish their findings in scholarly peer‐reviewed journals and present their research at professional gatherings (e.g. meetings, conferences, seminars, etc.).
+Small grant awardees are encouraged to publish their findings in scholarly peer‐reviewed journals and/or present their work at professional gatherings (e.g., meetings, conferences, seminars, etc.).
 At the completion of the project, it’s recommended that a draft manuscript is submitted to TEPHINET for further consideration.
-Any abstracts, publications, papers, and presentations resulting from project activities must cite contributing source(s) of funding and/or technical support (available from your point of contact at TEPHINET).
+Any abstracts, publications, papers, and presentations resulting from project activities must cite the contributing source(s) of funding and/or technical support (information available from your point of contact at TEPHINET).
+Note that this award does not provide funds for future manuscript publication or conference travel.
 Please notify TEPHINET when you publish or present your work.